Broccoli Chicken Alfredo Recipe

 From here you can customize your alfredo sauce with a variety of seasonings, spices and even more vegetables.
 My favorite is using fresh herbs like minced oregano, basil or parsley or even crushed red pepper flakes.

 PRO TIP: The conversion for dried herbs to fresh herbs is 1 tablespoon of fresh herbs or every 1 teaspoon of dried herbs.
 Rub herbs together in your palms to release natural oils and boost flavor profile.

 In addition to broccoli, peas, roasted red pepper, caramelized onions and even cauliflower are great vegetable additions.

-If you liked this easy alfredo recipe, you might also like some of these pasta recipes:
+You might also like some of these pasta recipes:

 Tools for making Broccoli Chicken Alfredo: